junxit/us-congress-bills-109/bill.md

   >       - **(ii)** a copy of each document which will be introduced as evidence at the hearing; and
   >       - **(iii)** copies of all documents on which the determination is based.
   >     - **(C)** Within 90 days after the hearing, the administrative law judge shall issue a written decision setting forth findings of fact and conclusions of law, and a decision as to whether to affirm, modify, or reverse the determination.
-  >     - **(D)** On request of the licensee, the Attorney General shall stay the effective date of any penalty, suspension, or revocation until there has been a final, nonreviewable judgment with respect to the determination involved, unless, in the case of a suspension or revocation of a licensee, the Attorney General establishes, at a hearing before an administrative law judge, by clear and convincing evidence, that—
+  >     - **(D)** On request of the licensee, the Attorney General shall stay the effective date of any penalty, suspension, or revocation until there has been a final, nonreviewable judgment with respect to the determination involved, unless, in the case of a suspension or revocation of a licensee, the Attorney General establishes, at a hearing before an administrative law judge, by clear and convincing evidence, that the continued operation by the licensee of the business poses an immediate and grave threat to public safety.
-  >       - **(i)** the licensee or the principal owner of the business subject to the license has been indicted and charged with a criminal violation of this chapter; and
-  >       - **(ii)** the continued operation by the licensee of the business poses an immediate and grave threat to public safety.
   >     - **(E)** The action of an administrative law judge under this subsection shall be considered final agency action for all purposes, and may be reviewed only as provided in subsection (f).
   >   - **(4)** This subsection shall not be interpreted to affect the authority of the Attorney General under section 922(t)(5).
   > - **(f)**